Cutoff for Contingency Table and Torus Random Walks with Low Incremental Correlations: Introduction

-If heads, add $T$ to the current matrix; if tails, add $-T$ to the current matrix. \end{enumerate} Both of these two random walks converge to the uniform distribution on the respective state space with respect to the total variation distance.
+Both of these two random walks converge to the uniform distribution on the respective state space with respect to the total variation distance.
 More specifically, if the random walk starts at $x \in \Omega$, where $\Omega$ is the state space, then we can denote by $H_t(x, y)$ the probability of the walk going from $x$ to $y \in \Omega$ at time $t \geq 0$.
 Let $\pi$ be the uniform measure on $\Omega$, and write

 where

 is the total variation distance between two probability measures $\mu, \nu$ on $\Omega$.
 By the convergence theorem of Markov chains, $d(t) \to 0$ as $t \to \infty$.
 Our goal is to determine the rate of convergence, which could be quantified by the $\varepsilon$-mixing time